 Important notes about the BYOL licensing model

-The BYOL (Bring Your Own License) licensing model is one that relies on your purchasing a software license key separately from our openvpn.net website and activating it on your Access Server installations.
+The BYOL (Bring Your Own License) licensing model is one that relies on you purchasing a software license key separately from our openvpn.net website and activating it on your Access Server installations.
 This locks the key to the current hardware/software configuration on the instance in question.
-Making changes to the instance like imaging and relaunching it, or changing the instance type, or enabling autoscaling, will result in the license key becoming invalid, requiring you to contact us for support on this.
+Making changes to the instance – like imaging and relaunching it, or changing the instance type, or enabling autoscaling – will result in the license key becoming invalid, requiring you to contact us for support.
 See our troubleshooting page regarding BYOL type license keys for more information.

 It’s also important to note here that when you launch the BYOL type instance with the instructions given below, then you do not actually need to provide a license key.
-If you do not provide a license key, the Access Server goes into a type of demonstration mode where all functions are available without time limit, but only 2 simultaneous VPN connections can be made at a time.
+If you do not provide a license key, the Access Server allows for two simultaneous VPN connections.
 To unlock more connections, you need to purchase and activate a license key on your Access Server installation.

 Launching the VM

-To get started, logon to the Microsoft Azure portal by going to https://portal.azure.com.
-After you are logged on, click the plus sign (+) on the left navbar, and type “OpenVPN Access Server” in the search box as indicated below:
+To get started, log on to the Microsoft Azure portal by going to https://portal.azure.com.
+After you are logged on, click the plus sign (+) on the left navbar, to Create a resource.
+Type “OpenVPN Access Server” in the search box as indicated below:

-Select the OpenVPN Access Server listing that appears, and click the Create button to start the instance creation process.
+From the OpenVPN Access Server listing page, click the Create button to start the instance creation process:

-Resource Group: Use the Create new option if you are starting a VPN network from scratch.
-If you already have a local network on Azure you would like to interface with, use the Use existing option in order to position the VPN server accordingly on the network.
+Resource Group: Click on Create new if you are starting a VPN network from scratch.
+If you already have a local network on Azure you would like to interface with, select Use existing so you can position the VPN server accordingly on the network.

-Location: Select the appropriate location for your VPN server, if applicable.
+Region: Select the appropriate region for your VPN server.

-Virtual network: This should be pointed to a virtual network (Vnet) containing the computing resources you would like your VPN clients to have access to.
+Virtual network: This points to a virtual network (Vnet) containing the computing resources you would like your VPN clients to have access to.

 Subnet: This should be pointed to a subnet within the previously selected Vnet.
 Please note that while you are free to assign a different subnet to the VPN server, the VPN clients will not be able to assume addresses within this subnet due to Layer 3 routing.
 For this reason, it is recommended that you use the same subnet as the rest of the computing resources you intend to connect to with your VPN server.

-Public IP address: It’s recommended that you use a Static IP allocation rather than a dynamic IP allocation, especially if you are planning to get a commercial SSL certificate that would be valid for your VPN administration portal.
-Selecting a static IP allocation also makes it easier for you to point your DNS records to the correct IP address if you are going to be using a custom domain name or FQDN for your VPN server.
+Public IP: You need to use a Static IP address.
+To do this, you may need to click on Create new and choose from the options that pop up on the right.
+Enter a Name for the IP, the SKU, and select Static under Assignment.
+This step is especially important if you are planning to get a commercial SSL certificate that would be valid for your VPN administration portal.
+Selecting a static IP address makes it easier for you to point your DNS records to the correct IP address if you are going to be using a custom domain name or FQDN for your VPN server.

 Connecting to your instance

-The OpenVPN Access Server appliance is a Linux based appliance that is managed via an SSH connection.
-You can connect to the instance by using an SSH client using the credentials you have used previously to initiate the instance.
-For more information on how to connect to your instance using SSH, please review the Microsoft Azure documentation available here.
+The OpenVPN Access Server appliance is a Linux-based appliance that is managed via an SSH connection.
+You can connect to the instance by using an SSH client and the credentials you previously used to initiate the instance.
+For more information on how to connect to your instance using SSH, refer to Microsoft Azure documentation.